 A blood sample taken from a vein in your arm

 The allergen-specific IgE test can be done using a variety of methods.
-The traditional method is the RAST (radioallergosorbent test) but it has been largely replaced in most laboratories with the newer IgE-specific immunoassay method.
-Some doctors refer to all IgE allergy tests as RAST even though this is a specific methodology and may not be the exact method that the testing lab is using.
+The traditional method is the RAST (radioallergosorbent test) but it has been largely replaced in most laboratories with the newer methods.
+RAST is still a convenient shorthand term in common use and many doctors still refer to all IgE allergy tests as RAST even though this may not be the exact method that the testing lab is using.

 How is the sample collected for testing?